-Resubmission of Written Reflections Assignment: I do allow for a resubmission of work for possibly a better grade as long as the late points are understood to still have an effect (as much as 25% deduction from total points possible if the work is LATE).
-If a student requests on email to improve and resubmit a better version of an assignment then this will then be posted on gradebook as a REQUESTED RESUBMISSION 10 day EXTENSION for that assignment.
+Resubmission of Assignments: I do allow for a resubmission of work for possibly a better grade as long as the late points are understood to still have an effect (as much as 25% deduction from total points possible if the work is LATE).
+If a student requests on email to improve and resubmit a better version of an assignment then this will then be posted on gradebook as a REQUESTED RESUBMISSION for that assignment.
 Another status may be necessary.
 In your gradebook for the module of concern, a status of RESUBMIT RECOMMENDED will be posted if I deem the work (once receiving it) poor in quality (roughly estimated at a C level or below).
 In such cases, a resubmit may lead to a better grade, if it is improved accordingly, and this is recommended instead of staying with the initial low grade (without resubmitting).
 Once resubmitted, then points will be determined and posted.
-Again, late points can apply if a resubmission is submitted after the 10 day first extension without an EXTRA-EXTENSION requested according to the above rules.
+Again, late points can apply if a resubmission is submitted after the 4 day first extension without an EXTRA-EXTENSION requested according to the above rules.
 Work resubmitted will often help a grade if the newer work is truly of better quality, even with/if late points are deducted.
 Resubmissions help enable you to do quality work and allow you opportunity to perform at a higher level in the class toward the highest course grade possible instead of being disallowed second chances.
 Please check Tigermail and Canvas gradebook once per day Monday through Friday to facilitate this process.

-I kindly ask and highly recommend that resubmissions (of either type) be done, if at all possible, within the 10 days after the original due date for the module of concern in order so that you will not fall behind.
-The latest that any submission or resubmission (of any type) can be accepted will be the last day when work is accepted for this course (April 30, 2014).
+I kindly ask and highly recommend that resubmissions (of either type) be done, if at all possible, within the 4 consecutive business days after the original due date for the module of concern in order so that you will not fall behind and to keep our discussions (when assigned) as timely as possible for you, your classmates, and myself.
+The latest that any submission or resubmission (of any type) can be accepted will be the last day of finals (May 8 - 10pm CT).
 Nothing can be submitted (or resubmitted for any reason) any later than this date in order to for the points to take affect for course credit for this semester.